 When you bake something great, you want to share it.
 That's why Santa invented Christmas cookie swaps.
 This time of year there's nothing more enjoyable to eat - and fun to share - than a delicious batch of Christmas cookies.
 I'm always so curious to see how others celebrate the holidays, and - most importantly - what cookies they bake, so I jumped at the chance to participate in this year's Great Food Blogger Cookie Swap hosted by Lindsay of Love and Olive Oil and Julie of The Little Kitchen.
 I received the names of three fellow food bloggers, and then it was time to whip up a batch of cookies to ship off while eagerly awaiting the three dozen cookies that would be arriving at my door.

-In a medium bowl, mix flour, baking soda, cloves, cinnamon, and ginger.
+- In a medium bowl, whisk together flour, baking soda, cloves, cinnamon, and ginger.
 Set aside.

-In a the bowl of a stand mixer or a large mixing bowl, mix together shortening, sugar, and molasses.
-Add eggs.
+- In the bowl of a stand mixer (or in a large bowl using a handheld electric mixer), beat shortening, sugar, and molasses on medium speed until combined.
+Add egg and heat on high speed until blended.
 Slowly add flour mixture, blending just until incorporated.

-Pour extra sugar onto a small plate.
+- Pour extra sugar onto a small plate.
 Roll dough into balls and roll each ball in sugar.
+Chill the dough balls in the fridge for 30 minutes before baking.

-Place cookies far apart on an ungreased cookie sheet.
-Bake cookies at 350 degrees for 8-10 minutes until cookies spread and flatten.
-Edges should appear slightly crisped and flat and center should still be slightly puffed.
+- Preheat the oven to 350°F and place cookie dough balls 3 inches apart on a cookie sheet lined with a silicone baking mat or parchment.
+Bake cookies for 8-10 minutes until cookies spread and flatten.
+Edges should appear slightly crisped and centers should still be slightly puffed.
 Cool cookies on tray for 5 minutes before transferring to a wire rack to cool completely.
-Cookies will firm up and tops will crackle as they cool.
+Cookies will firm up a bit and tops will crackle as they cool.